This post shows you how to make a vegan egg-free and gluten-free chickpea flour omelet.

 I have also seen this dish called socca or pudla which I understand to be of Mediterranean origin.
-No matter the name, the base of this high-protein, fiber-rich, and plant-based dish is made from chickpea flour, also known as garbanzo bean flour (yes, I am so anal as to make labels for the bulk items in my pantry):
+No matter the name, the base of this high-protein, fiber-rich, and plant-based dish is made from chickpea flour, also known as garbanzo bean flour.

 The nutritional profile of the flour is fantastic, it is high in protein, iron, and fiber.
 Note: you can buy sprouted chickpea flour, too.

 I like to get whatever vegetables I am going to use ready at this point.
-I especially love shallots and mushrooms:
+I especially love shallots and mushrooms in my chickpea omelet.

-Next, I add the water, lemon juice, and vegetables (plus the nutritional yeast which I had forgotten earlier), and stir:
+Next, I add the water, lemon juice, and vegetables (plus the nutritional yeast which I had forgotten to add earlier), and stir:

 I sometimes need to add a bit more water to the batter at this point to make it nice and pourable.
 I have also found that a light spray of cooking oil really helps to keep the batter from sticking to the pan: